⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 ⚠️ What Could Go Wrong

-• Volatile raw material costs, particularly cocoa, sugar, and dairy, could pressure profit margins if the company cannot fully offset increases through pricing or efficiency gains.
+• Volatile commodity prices, particularly for cocoa, sugar, and dairy, can pressure profit margins if the company cannot fully pass on increased costs to consumers.

-• Intensified competition from both established players and smaller, agile brands could lead to pricing pressures and market share erosion in key snack categories.
+• Intense competition in the global snack market from both large multinationals and smaller, agile brands could lead to market share erosion or increased marketing expenses.

 🏢 Company Overview